reinarQ/DevOps_Training/Jenkins/README.md

 - Click on build number in the build history table in the sidebar
 - Click console output in sidebar menu

+Configure Job to test, compile and package using mvnw add following commands to the build:

+./mvnw package
+#this command whilt compile and create the artifact
+./mvnw test